nospam2000/ch341-baudrate-calculation/README.md

 ## How is the baud rate calculated?

-It took me a while to figure it out, because all drivers are using magic constants like 1532620800 which are not clear and none of the source code I have seen does it completely right.
+It took me a while to figure it out, because all drivers are using magic constants like 1532620800 which are not clear and none of the source code I have seen does it completely right, although the FreeBSD driver is pretty close but is missing support for the very high baud rates.

 The hardware has a great flexibility and can do most baud rates with a error smaller than 0.2%.
-Most drivers give an acceptable baud rate for the medium baud rates like 38400, but almost all of them fail at higher baud rates like 921600 or 2000000 and at unusual baud rates like 256000.
+Most drivers give an acceptable baud rate for the medium baud rates like 38400, but almost all of them fail at higher baud rates like 921600 and at unusual baud rates like 256000.
+I didn't find one which supports 1500000, 2000000 and 3000000 baud, but you can use these rates with the information you can find here.

 The base formular is very simply: